pbreheny/reproducible-template/readme.md

 * One that does the actual research -- the simulations, real data analyses, etc. I called this `res`.
 * One that turns those research results into a polished final product.
 I called this `man` for manuscript, but it could be a presentation or website or something also.

 The two repositories are linked through something I'll call the `cache`: this is where the time-consuming results are saved.
-The `res` repo needs to be able to write to `cache`, and the `man` repo needs to be able to read from `cache`.
-The directory could be located anywhere:
+The directory could be located anywhere, provided that `res` can write to `cache`, and `man` can read from `cache`:

 * AWS
 * RDSS